canonical/platform-engineering-docs/onboarding/how-to/get-started-with-the-bastion-systems.md

 ### Adding username to `main.tf`

-To get access to the staging environment, we need to submit an MP to the Launchpad repo.
+To get access to the staging environment, we need to submit an MP to the Launchpad repository.

-The MP should target the appropriate `main.tf` file, with respect to your team and required environment.  https://git.launchpad.net/canonical-terraform-plans/tree/prodstack/ps6/environments
+The MP should target the appropriate `main.tf` file, with respect to your team and required environment.
+[Launchpad link (warning: broken)](https://git.launchpad.net/canonical-terraform-plans/tree/prodstack/ps6/environments)

-> Example: If you belonged to the `is-charms` team and wanted access to the `staging` environment, you would target https://git.launchpad.net/canonical-terraform-plans/tree/prodstack/ps6/environments/is-charms/staging/main.tf
+> Example: If you belonged to the `is-charms` team and wanted access to the `staging` environment, you would target [this `main.tf`](https://git.launchpad.net/canonical-terraform-plans/tree/prodstack/ps6/environments/is-charms/staging/main.tf)

-> Note that this example is for **ps6**, if you require access to **ps5** or some other server, ensure to target the correct destination.
+> Note that this example is for **PS6**, if you require access to **PS5** or some other server, ensure to target the correct destination.

 Now, we can clone the repository with the following: `git clone git+ssh://<USERNAME>@git.launchpad.net/canonical-terraform-plans`